 Avoid a Descent into the Internet Maelstrom

-The Edgar Allan Poe webquest as part of your lesson plan can be answered at the following three sites:
+The Edgar Allan Poe webquest as part of your lesson plan can be answered at the following four sites:

 - The Edgar Allan Poe Museum Website: The main purpose of the site is to promote the museum.
 Fans of Poe, however, can find biographical information, a family tree of Poe, theories about his death, selected works, educational resources, and an online store.
 The site makes certain all information is credible and accurate.

 - The Edgar Allan Poe Society of Baltimore Website: Don't let the poor web design and subpar formatting deter you from the site.
 It's full of useful biographical information, studies of his writings, and copies of his short stories and poems.
 The site's main goal is to promote the Poe Society of Baltimore.

 - Poestories.com: This is the Edgar Allan Poe of Edgar Allan Poe websites.
 In addition to biographical information, his complete short stories and poems, and a timeline of his writing, Poestories.com contains a photo gallery, quotes, summaries, wordlists, guestbook, links, and a forum.
 It is the most thorough of all Poe websites.

 - The Knowing Poe Website: This is the most fun for students.
 In fact, I spent the last 25 minutes looking at videos and listening to audio versions of "The Raven," reading about the Poe Toaster, and checking out Edgar Allan Poe every day allusions.
 The site includes an excellent section for teachers with internet activities and lesson plans, and a section for parents to share Poe with their families.

 - Provide the following biographical information: birthdate; birthplace; death date.

 - What tragic childhood events influenced his writing?